kalexandriabond/loki_1/mr_config.md

 Ask the participant to apply the EKG electrodes themselves.
 Instruct them using the images in the manual:

 ![EKG Image](https://github.com/kmbond/loki_1/blob/master/images/ekg_pos.png)

+Make sure that they use medical tape for the electrodes, otherwise we will lose signal.

 See p.
 91 of the Magnetom operator manual for the placement of the EKG electrodes.